 Most of these tools are available in local garden centers and stores but can be ordered online easily.

-Just as many gardeners consider gardening itself to be a therapeutic practice it should come as no surprise that creative gardeners, with a knack for invention, have come up with some innovative therapeutic gardening tools designed to specifically help people who are experiencing physical challenges in the garden due to aches and pains.
+Many gardeners consider gardening itself to be a therapeutic practice.
+So it should come as no surprise that creative gardeners, with a knack for invention, have come up with some innovative therapeutic gardening tools.

-ArthritisSupplies.com is a company that specialises is supplying everyday use equipment for arthritis sufferers so they can enjoy a better quality of life simply by being able to do those things non-sufferers take for granted.
+This equipment is designed to allow arthritis sufferers to enjoy a better quality of gardening life simply by being able to do those things non-suffering gardeners take for granted.

 They have a wide range of specialist gardening tools that can make even the most strenuous gardening tasks possible.